Royal Caribbean’s Brilliance of the Seas photos and review…

 Happiness is fleeting.
 At times, it wraps around our hearts during a special moment or it entirely surrounds us on a day when everything in the world is right.

 Shops along the boulevard in Reykjavik.
-Many Icelanders travel to Europe and the US for shopping when prices are outrageously high.
+Many Icelanders travel to Europe and the US to shop when prices are outrageously high.

-In our old lives, we experienced our fair share of those special moments.
-However, the challenges of everyday life often imposed upon maintaining a perpetual state of contentment.
+We experienced our fair share of those special moments in our old lives.
+However, the challenges of everyday life often prevent us from maintaining a perpetual state of contentment.

 Popular church in downtown Reykjavik.

 A pipe broke, spewing water all over the basement.
-An error was made on our cable bill throwing us into a frenzy to correct it, feeling a sense of frustration and angst perhaps throughout the day.
-Day to day life has many challenges, often completely out of our control or beyond our realm of responsibility.
+An error on our cable bill threw us into a frenzy to correct it, and we felt a sense of frustration and angst perhaps throughout the day.
+Day-to-day life has many challenges, often completely out of our control or beyond our realm of responsibility.

 Additional view of a church.

-Of course, the greatest angst of all is when we do make a mistake, an oversight, an unintended spontaneous blurb which may hurt the feelings of a loved one or friend.
-It is during these times, we may feel as if it will never be right again and happiness becomes a fleeting memory.
+Of course, the greatest angst of all is when we do make a mistake, an oversight, or an unintended spontaneous blurb that may hurt the feelings of a loved one or friend.
+It is during these times that we may feel as if it will never be right again, and happiness becomes a fleeting memory.

 In many countries we don’t see this much use of color in the buildings when many are brick and stone from centuries ago.
 One gets the impression that much of Reykjavik has been built over the past 50 years.

-When we left the life in Minnesota, almost two years ago (October 31, 2012), we had no expectations of happiness being a daily state, of being consistent, or even somewhat dependable.
+When we left life in Minnesota almost two years ago (October 31, 2012), we had no expectations of happiness being a daily state, of being consistent, or even somewhat dependable.

 More buildings finished in varying colors add a certain appeal to the city.

-After being ill for many years to suddenly become well in August 2011, we both felt a sense of urgency to take advantage of my renewed health by living “outside the box” for as long as health allows.
+After being ill for many years and suddenly becoming well in August 2011, we both felt a sense of urgency to take advantage of my renewed health by living “outside the box” for as long as health allowed.
 It could all change in a day, a week, or a month.
 We chose happiness as a way of life.

 Shops in the busy downtown area.
-Many sidewalks are heated utilizing the geothermal pipeline to keep them safe, free of shoveling and manageable during the frigid winter months.
+Many sidewalks are heated, and the geothermal pipeline is used to keep them safe, free of shoveling, and manageable during the frigid winter months.

 We asked ourselves how we could best achieve such a state of happiness.
-The answer in our hearts bespoke being free; of most responsibilities, of certain obligations, of the tasks of maintaining a house, a car, a lawn.
+The answer in our hearts was being free of most responsibilities, certain obligations, and the tasks of maintaining a house, a car, and a lawn.

 This is the prison in Reykjavik with few prisoners.
 The crime rate is one of the lowest in the world.

-We were left with only with the responsibility of financial matters, planning and following our travel schedule and, of course, to one another.
+We were left with only the responsibility of financial matters, planning and following our travel schedule, and, of course, to one another.

 An intersection in the downtown shopping area.

-Communicating with our far away loved ones has not been anything but pure joy.
+Communicating with our faraway loved ones has been nothing but pure joy.
 Yes, we occasionally feel a tinge of guilt for leaving everyone.
-But, it doesn’t consume us when we’re committed to loving them all with open hearts, not guilt or sorrow, both of which impedes happiness.
+But it doesn’t consume us when we’re committed to loving them all with open hearts, not guilt or sorrow, both of which impede happiness.
 They know we love them.

 Photo op for tourists in downtown Reykjavik.

-Ah, the old clichés such as, “live life when you can” or “live life on your terms” or “live your dreams” are terms we all often espouse when speaking to others, seldom adopting these principals for ourselves.
+Ah, the old clichés, such as “live life when you can,” “live life on your terms,” or “live your dreams,” are terms we often espouse when speaking to others, seldom adopting these principals for ourselves.

 Busy commercial corner in Reykjavik.

-So, here we are, “living life on our terms” pleasing some, frustrating others, and leaving some curious as to how we could possibly dispose of everything we knew and love to make a life of happiness.
+So, here we are, “living life on our terms,” pleasing some, frustrating others, and leaving some curious as to how we could dispose of everything we knew and love to make a life of happiness.

-Icelanders believe that Leif Erickson, represented in this statue, discovered America, not Christopher Columbus.
+Icelanders believe Leif Erickson, represented in this statue, discovered America, not Christopher Columbus.

-Whatever comes, we’ve been exquisitely happy these past almost two years, often looking at one another with expressionless faces, eyes locked upon each other when suddenly a wide-tooth baring grin, almost from ear to ear, fills our aging faces with pure and simple happiness.
+Whatever comes, we’ve been exquisitely happy these past almost two years.
+We often look at one another with expressionless faces, eyes locked upon each other, when suddenly a wide-tooth-baring grin, almost from ear to ear, fills our aging faces with pure and simple happiness.

 “Pinch me,” I often say.
-“Is this well organized, meticulously planned, and executed life really ours?”
+“Is this well-organized, meticulously planned, and executed life ours?”
 Yep.
 That’s us.
 And for however long it lasts, we’re grateful.

 Two huskies on a walk in the town.

-We love it now as much as the first day we left the US on January 3, 2013 after spending two months back and forth between Arizona and Nevada, planning our final details.
-In many ways, we love it more now, with the experience under our belts, with the kinks worked out and with the fear all but gone.
+We love it now as much as the first day we left the US on January 3, 2013, after spending two months back and forth between Arizona and Nevada, planning our final details.
+In many ways, we love it more now, with the experience under our belts, the kinks worked out, and the fear all but gone.

 Colorful office buildings in Reykjavik.

-No longer do I fear flying in tiny airplanes, scorching hot weather without AC, lack of screens on windows, scary bugs, rough conditions or rough roads.
-Laying it in God’s hands, coupled with common sense to keep us safe, we carry on.
+I no longer fear flying in tiny airplanes, scorching hot weather without AC, lack of screens on windows, scary bugs, or rough conditions or roads.
+We carry on, putting it in God’s hands, coupled with common sense to keep us safe.

 Our tour guide explained that this was a building where a bank was located, a fiasco when the market crashed, whereby an angry customer drove his car into the lobby.

 Today, we share the last of our photos from Monday’s Iceland tour.
 Monday night, we departed Iceland and will be out to sea for five days.
 I won’t have WiFi until Sunday morning at 8:00 Eastern time when we dock in Boston.
-If anyone needs to reach me please email me here which I’ll check daily.
-If urgent, please email Tom.
+If anyone needs to reach me, please email me here, which I’ll check daily.

 Flowers on the side of the road in Reykjavik.

-Posts and photos will continue daily when we’re out to sea during which I’ll use Tom’s computer with the ship’s slow WiFi signal.
-In the meantime, we’ll continue to have fun, cherishing each moment, everyday, every week, every month, every year of happiness for however long we’re gifted with the desire to continue on.
+Posts and photos will continue daily when we’re out at sea, during which I’ll use Tom’s computer with the ship’s slow WiFi signal.
+In the meantime, we’ll continue to have fun, cherishing each moment, every week, every month, every year of happiness for however long we’re gifted with the desire to continue on.

 On the return drive to Reykjavik, we spotted several lakes and ocean inlets.